Best Protein Powder for Lactose Intolerance: A Data-Driven Guide

 How Do I Know If a Protein Powder Is Lactose-Free?

-Look for: "Whey isolate" (90%+ protein, minimal lactose), "Lactose-free" on the label, or plant-based sources (pea, rice, hemp, soy, mung bean).
+Look for: "Whey isolate" (90%+ protein, minimal lactose), "Lactose-free" on the label, or plant-based sources like pea, rice, hemp, soy, or mung bean.

 What Are the Symptoms of Lactose Intolerance from Protein Powder?